Contact NWF's EcoLeaders Staff

-Courtney supports the Campus Ecology Fellowship program, coordinates the Internship program, is involved in special media projects and tracks and engages NWF alumni.
-Courtney recently graduated from Warren Wilson College in Asheville North Carolina with a BA in Political Science and an even deeper appreciation for the beautiful Swannanoa Valley and the power of community.
+Courtney serves as Community Manager for NWF's EcoLeader Initiative - an online leadership certification program with an online support community for emerging environmental leaders.
+Courtney graduated from Warren Wilson College in Asheville North Carolina with a BA in Political Science and an even deeper appreciation for the beautiful Swannanoa Valley and the power of community.
 While at Warren Wilson, Courtney served for four years on the Environmental Leadership Center (ELC) work crew in the role of Publications Assistant.
 Based largely on her work at the ELC Courtney received the Upper French Broad River Defense Association Outstanding Achievement Award as well as the Roosevelt-Ashe Society Award for Outstanding Youth in Conservation.
 In her free time, Courtney enjoys long hikes and live music.

 Field Coordinator, Southeast